PiotrAntoniak/PiotrCV/README.md

 #### Bachelor’s Degree; Aberystwyth University, 2017-20.

 Thesis: Evaluation of the post-crisis monetary policy in the USA using Taylor rules.
-(First class) (Keywords: monetary policy, Taylor Rule, Zero-Bound)
+(Keywords: monetary policy, Taylor Rule, Zero-Bound)
 ### Work